habiballh1/frontend-project-1/README.md

 # Demo

-This Is Ferist Project In Front-end I Just Used HTML and CSS
+## This is my first project in front-end development.
+I used only HTML and CSS.

+## This small change improves clarity and correctness.
+Keep up the good work!